Myanmar coup: Military hardens online censorship campaign | DW | 15.02.2021

 For the third time in two weeks, Myanmar's junta has shut off the internet to restrict the flow of information for protesters.
-A new cybersecurity law would open the door to legal action for criticizing the military.
+A new cybersecurity law would permit officials to arrest the military's online critics.

-Internet access in Myanmar was cut off again Monday, as the military attempts to stifle growing opposition to its rule weeks after a coup ousted the country's democratically elected government.
+Internet access in Myanmar was cut off again on Monday, as the military attempts to stifle growing opposition to its rule weeks after a coup ousted the democratically elected government.

-According to the internet watchdog group Netblocks, Myanmar's internet connectivity on Monday was reduced to 14% of normal levels.
-Monday's blackout comes as Myanmar's military, the Tatmadaw, deployed armored vehicles to counter protesters in big cities.
+According to the watchdog group Netblocks, internet connectivity was reduced to 14% of normal levels on Monday.
+The blackout comes as Myanmar's military, the Tatmadaw, deployed armored vehicles to counter protesters in big cities.

-Protesters have been using social media as a primary means to organize opposition, with Facebook serving as the key platform for the almost daily street protests against the military government.
+Protesters have been using social media as their primary means of organizing opposition, with Facebook serving as the key platform for the almost daily street protests against the military government.

-And it looks like the junta is taking steps that could make internet censorship a permanent tool to stifle opposition.
-A new draft cyber security bill is on the table that would grant authorities sweeping powers to control information shared on the internet
+And it looks like the junta is taking steps that could make internet censorship a permanent tool to stifle the opposition.
+A new draft cyber security bill would grant authorities sweeping powers to control information shared on the internet.

-The proposed law would allow the regime to "access user data, block websites, order internet shutdowns and imprison critics and officials at noncomplying companies," Human Rights Watch said in a statement.
+The proposed law would allow the regime to "access user data, block websites, order internet shutdowns and imprison critics and officials at noncomplying companies," Human Rights Watch reported in a statement.

 Daniel Bastard, the Asia-Pacific director of Reporters Without Borders (RSF), told DW that the "provisions of this cybersecurity law pose a clear threat to the right of Myanmar's citizens to reliable information and to the confidentiality of journalists' and bloggers' data."